Every inventory spreadsheet template on the internet has the same problem: it's empty.

 How It Works

-- Describe your spreadsheet.
 Your prompt is your template — tell it what columns you need and what documents you'll upload.
+No template hunting, no manual setup.

-- Review and insert.
 AI extracts the data into your columns.
-You check it, fix anything off, and insert to Google Sheets.
+You review it, fix anything off, and insert to Google Sheets — saving hours of manual typing per upload.

 Inventory Spreadsheet Templates — Copy a Prompt, Get a Spreadsheet